Nasruddin/data-streaming-kafka-protobuf-golang-java/README.md

-# protobuf-kafka-golang-java
+# data-streaming-kafka-protobuf
-Integration of Kafka with Protocol Buffer using Golang &amp; Java
+Data streaming between Java and Golang service with Kafka using Protocol Buffers.

 ## Documentation
 WIP